Wechow0715/odin-recipes/README.md

-From this littl project, I have applied what I have learned from The Odin Project.
+From this little project, I applied what I have learned about HTML from The Odin Project.
 Here is what I used to create my project:

 The structure of a html file: